Sweden – Polar Heliski Camp

 In order to get the most out of this week of heliskiing/heliboarding, you should have a very good skiing technique in all terrains and snow conditions.
-Good physical condition and endurance are especially required for long runs through the forests.
+Good physical condition and endurance are especially required for long runs.
 This destination is for advanced skiers and snowboarders.
-Flory Kern – Ski Berge Abenteuer – can refuse individuals the right to participate if they hold up the group, pose a danger, or show conditional weaknesses.
+Flory Kern – Ski Berge Abenteuer – can refuse individuals the right to participate if they hold up the group, pose a danger, or show physical conditional weaknesses.

 Freeride skiing equipment (min.
-95mm under the binding) and safety equipment (shovel, probe, avalanche beacon, and airbag backpack) are compulsory.
+100 mm under the binding) and safety equipment (shovel, probe, avalanche beacon, and airbag backpack) are compulsory.
 A helmet is recommended.
 We are unfortunately unable to provide any safety equipment for this trip and ask that you bring your own.
 A detailed packing list will be provided approximately 30 days prior to departure.
 Each participant is responsible for his gear being in good and working order.
 Replacing or renting material in the local area will not be possible.
 However, we do carry a few extra pairs of ski in case of loss or damage.
-We recommend a skiing set with a compatible ski touring binding and skins so that we also have the possibility of ski touring on non-flying days.

 We, of course, also love to cruise through the deepest powder with the sun shining – but this requires regular dumps of fresh snow and favourable weather conditions.
 As in all mountainous regions, both snowy and sunny days are part and parcel of winter.
 On average there are 2-3 days of snowfall each week.

-Thanks to the northern location and its altitude, we usually find dry power on the northern slopes at the end of April, while the steeper southern sides offer good spring snow.
-In spite of generally favourable factors, heliskiing in Kebnekaise is dependent on weather, snow, and avalanche conditions.
+Thanks to the northern location and its altitude, we usually find dry power on the northern slopes in April, while the steeper southern sides offer good spring snow.
+In spite of generally favourable factors, heliskiing is dependent on weather, snow, and avalanche conditions.
 Uncontrollable and sometimes unpredictable forces of nature exist in the mountains and it is not always possible to perfectly predict the weather and conditions in advance.

 Bad Weather Days / Down Days